hcadavid/TimeWarpScheduleLibrary/README.md

-##Scheduled-based TimeWarp Calculator library for Discrete Events simulations.
+##Scheduled-based TimeWarp Calculator library for Discrete Event Simulations.

 This library is specially suitable for Processes Simulations where the human factor is involved.